Swedish railway signalling: Road crossing signals

 The same aspects are also used at moveable bridges, but with another sign under the signal.

 Distant road crossing signal

 Some road crossing signals have a distant signal (Vägkorsningsförsignal (V-försignal)), placed at a distance (usually not braking distance) from the road crossing signal.

-The distant road crossing signal is nicknamed "skull" (döskalle).
+The distant road crossing signal is nicknamed "skull" (dödskalle).

 Fail safe

 Because the aspects are in reverse with more green lights meaning slower the aspects are not fail safe, so lamp proving is needed to prevent lamp failure giving a faster aspect.

 Single and Double Green signals work the other way with Norwegian railway signalling and Danish railway signalling and it would be unsafe for drivers to cross the border, unless ATP were fitted.
 It is not permitted for Swedish drivers to drive into Norway and opposite where there is no ATC, unless extra education is taken (and before ATC was introduced everywhere in the other country except for a few kilometers from the border where crew change stations were located).
 This meant that freight trains Oslo–Narvik passed Hallsberg southeast of Oslo until the shortcut Kil–Ställdalen was upgraded to ATC in 2017.